 Frequency response data (horizontal, vertical, “Spinorama”, polar, spectrograms, etc.) are all based on a 2.83 volts RMS logarithmic sweep at 1 meter to meet the standard sensitivity measurement spec.
-The measurement axis was between the tweeter and mid/woofer, per the manufacturer’s recommendation.
 These data are captured using Klippel’s TRF module and a mixture of ground-plane measurement and 4-pi free-field measurement.
 Klippel’s In-Situ Room Compensation (ISC) module is then used with the ground plane measurement to provide a ‘reference’ curve to the 4-pi measurement which then corrects for the room’s influence and allows me to generate a reflection-free far-field response from an indoors measurement.
 Note: This is not a standard merge of nearfield and farfield nor a merge of ground-plane and farfield.
 Typical merged responses still suffer low resolution in the midrange where the response is merged due to the necessity of windowing the impulse response to remove reflections.
 One major downside to “gating” or “windowing” the impulse response is this low-resolution does not show resonance in the midrange.
 For example, most free-field measurements are only reflection-free until approximately 3 milliseconds, or about 300Hz.
 That means a data point every 300Hz.
 If you have a high-Q resonance at 450Hz the 300Hz resolution data will not show this resonance because the frequency resolution only has a data point at 300Hz and 600Hz; skipping right over the 450Hz.
 You would need a resolution of at least a half the width of the Q-factor; generally, 20Hz is adequate.
 However, 20Hz resolution is roughly 50ms of window-free response.
 The only way to achieve this is in a large parking lot or open field.
 Ground plane measurements are perfect for this but are subject to aiming/ground absorption (grass) and related issues above 400Hz.
 The ISC module permits results with as-close-to-anechoic as one can achieve without being anechoic.
 Thanks to the ISC module, the data I am providing here is higher resolution (~30Hz resolution) than an average person can provide without access to an anechoic chamber or the like.

 The measurement below provides the frequency response at the reference measurement axis - also known as the 0-degree axis or “on axis” plane - in this measurement condition was situated at the tweeter.